My Dog, My Mental Health Hero

-I thought that my life was worthless because my mental health caused me so much pain and fear that I couldn’t do anything.
+I thought that my life was worthless because of my mental health.
+It caused me so much pain and fear that I couldn’t do anything.
 My appointments put me in a devastating circle of rejection.
 I wanted to give up but I kept going.
-Finally after four years of not getting the help I needed, they put me higher up on the waiting list for CBT.
+Finally, after four years of not getting the help I needed, they put me higher up on the waiting list for CBT.
 It was mentally exhausting but I kept going and started getting better.

-Duchess started coming to therapy with me when she was 8 weeks old and started to understand my mental health and triggers.
+Duchess came to therapy with me when she was 8 weeks old.
+She started to understand my mental health and triggers.
 After CBT ended I fell straight back into my old ways.
-I had to fight my brain daily just to survive and it was rough but Duchess never left my side, she just observed my actions and triggers and tried to help.
+I had to fight my brain daily just to survive.
+Duchess never left my side, she just observed my actions and triggers and tried to help.
 Since then she even started self-training.
-It was like she made it her mission to help me get better.
+Duchess made it her mission to help me get better.

 She helped to get my anxiety attacks down from 5 a walk to 1 which made me feel so much better.
 I felt so much more confident taking her out so I started to take her out more.
-Eventually our walks got longer, and I started to take her to new places rather than just around the village.
+Our walks got longer, and I started exploring new places to walk Duchess, rather than just around the village.

 Before Duchess I wouldn’t leave the house for weeks.
-I would stay hidden away in the dark until I had another appointment to go to.
-I even quit school because even the thought of going there would make me faint.
-I stopped eating, drinking, talking to anyone and even doing the basic human things you need to do to survive.
+Hid away in the dark until I had another appointment to go to.
+Quit school because even the thought of going there would make me faint.
+Stopped eating, drinking, talking to anyone and even doing the basic human things you need to do to survive.

 Now I can go out and do things a person should.
 I get out daily to take her on a walk, socialise more, do online school work and I’ve become a part of the best community, Dog Furiendly.

 I’m making friends and talking about normal things to normal people rather than just talking to therapists.
 Most importantly I don’t want to die.
-My mental state is manageable and that is better than I ever thought it would be.
+My mental state is finally manageable.

 Duchess is better than any therapist.
 When I have an anxiety attack or breakdown therapists would just tell me the same usual, breath through it, it will soon be over.
 When I have an anxiety attack or breakdown with Duchess she runs over to me and pushes her weight on me to ground me, makes me stroke her so I don’t hurt myself and a lot more, she won’t leave until I’m better.